pr0g/as/README.md

 #### Installing

-This is my preferred approach and if you're a CMake wizz you'll probably want to do something similar to this.
+This is my preferred approach and if you're a CMake wiz you'll probably want to do something similar to this.
 If you'd like to learn more about installing and CMake do checkout my other repo here: [cmake-examples](https://github.com/pr0g/cmake-examples) 🙂

 1. Make a folder somewhere for the `as` library.